Affiliation Networks Reviewed

 Beware: Rakuten Advertising

-Rakuten boasts a 150k member global publishing network, yet has little interest in affiliates outside the USA.
+Rakuten boasts a 150k-member global publishing network, yet has little interest in affiliates outside the US.
 Support for publishers is non-existent and frankly, baffling!
-Given the excellent networks mentioned above, give these bozo’s a big miss.
+Give these time-wasters a big miss. see TrustPilot